AIOS: LLM Agent Operating System

 Due to the various deployment options of LLMs, e.g., which LLM is used, whether the LLM is hosted on cloud or on local device, what hardware conditions the LLM requires, or which inference framework is used, we encapsulate each LLM instance adopting different deployment options as a core, akin to a CPU core in a traditional operating system.
 This design allows us to treat each LLM instance as a dedicated processing unit, enhancing the modularity and extensibility within the AIOS architecture.
 To accommodate different LLM instances, we introduce a wrapper for each LLM instance and design unified system calls within this wrapper specifically for LLM inference.
-By abstracting an LLM instance as a core and implementing standardized system calls, AIOS provides a flexible way to integrate LLM instances under different deployment options, attributed to the modular design of the LLM core(s).
-Detailed information of LLM core(s) is provided in Appendix \ref{app:llm_core}.
+By abstracting an LLM instance as a core and implementing standardized system calls, AIOS provides a flexible way to integrate LLM instances under different deployment options, attributed to the modular design of the LLM core.
+Detailed information of LLM core is provided in Appendix \ref{app:llm_core}.